 TOTAL = £370.50 ($534 USD) per month

-That’s just our quick example but there was some other things we cut down on or cut out altogether.
+That’s just our quick example but there were some other things we cut down on or cut out altogether.
 That money can then go a long way in some countries and we guarantee that you won’t miss those things if you cut back on them, we didn’t.

 It’s amazing how the savings can add up so now look carefully at your spreadsheet and see where you might be splurging at the moment.

-Finding everyday savings hopefully means more of you wage can go into the travel savings without massive changes in your lifestyle.
+Finding everyday savings hopefully means more of your wage can go into the travel savings without massive changes in your lifestyle.
 The more extreme the changes you make, the harder it can be so don’t go too crazy and become a hermit!